 Fix 3 – Update your Logitech keyboard driver

 Many types of device glitches come down to the driver issue.
-If you’re using a corrupted or outdated driver, your Logitech keyboard may act up randomly, such as lagging or responding slowly.
+If you’re using a corrupted or outdated driver, your Logitech keyboard may constantly malfunction like lagging or responding slowly.
 But don’t worry.
-A simple driver update can very well tackle your problem.
+A simple driver update can very well tackle this problem.

 Option 1 – Download and install the driver manually